-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Jurisdiction to Hear the Case The Conference's review uncovered another potential difficulty.
-Some specific judicial review statutes provide that parties should seek review of agency action in federal courts of appeals but do not specify that these courts shall have jurisdiction to hear the resulting cases.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES the general statute a provision generally allowing documents initiating judicial review to comply either with an applicable specific judicial review statute or an applicable rule of court.
+Jurisdiction to Hear the Case The Conference's review uncovered another potential difficulty.
+Some specific judicial review statutes provide that parties should seek review of agency action in federal courts of appeals but do not specify that these courts will have jurisdiction to hear the resulting cases.
 In such a case, a court of appeals might question whether it has jurisdiction to consider the petition for review.
-Accordingly, Recommendation 4(f) provides that Congress should include in the general statute a provision that whenever a specific judicial review statute authorizes a party to seek judicial review of agency action in a specified court, the court shall have jurisdiction to consider the resulting case.
-Simultaneous Service Requirements Another potential problem is that some specific judicial review statutes provide that the party seeking judicial review of agency action shall transmit the document initiating review to the agency "simultaneously" with filing the document.
+Accordingly, Recommendation 4(f) provides that Congress should include in the general statute a provision that whenever a specific judicial review statute authorizes a party to seek judicial review of agency action in a specified court, the court will have jurisdiction to consider the resulting case.
+Simultaneous Service Requirements Another potential problem is that some specific judicial review statutes provide that the party seeking judicial review of agency action must transmit the document initiating review to the agency "simultaneously" with filing the document.
 Such a provision could cause a court to question what should happen if a party seeking review serves the document initiating review on the agency, but not "simultaneously" with filing the document.
-Although the Conference's review has found no cases dismissed because of these issues, in these days when courts pay closer attention to statutory text, a court might dismiss a petition for review based on these potential problems.
-Recommendation 4(g) provides that whenever a specific judicial review statute requires a party seeking judicial review to serve a copy of the document initiating review on the agency involved "simultaneously" with filing it, the service requirement shall be deemed satisfied if the document is served on the agency within a specified number of days.
+Although the Conference's review has found no cases dismissed due to such circumstances, the Conference is concerned that a court might read the statutory text as requiring it to dismiss a petition for review based on the lack of simultaneous service.
+Recommendation 4(g) therefore provides that whenever a specific judicial review statute requires a party seeking judicial review to serve a copy of the document initiating review on the agency involved "simultaneously" with filing it, the service requirement is satisfied if the document is served on the agency within the number of days specified in the recommended general statute.
 Id. at 32-34.

-Id. at 37-41.
+&lt;sup>17 Id. at 37-41.

 ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Race to the Courthouse, Revisited The Conference's Recommendation 80-5 addressed the "race to the courthouse" problem that arises when multiple parties seek judicial review of the same agency action in different circuits.
-In accordance with that recommendation, Congress provided by statute that in such cases a lottery shall determine which circuit shall review the agency's action.
+In accordance with that recommendation, Congress provided by statute that in such cases a lottery will determine which circuit will review the agency's action.
 The statute, however, provides that the lottery system applies only when an agency receives multiple petitions for review "from the persons instituting the proceedings."
 This provision has been held not to apply to petitions for review forwarded to an agency by a court clerk, as some specific judicial review statutes require.
 Parties invoking judicial review under such specific judicial review statutes should be entitled to the benefit of the lottery system.
-Recommendation 4(h) provides that Congress should amend the "race to the courthouse" statute appropriately. &lt;sup>16 Admin.
+Recommendation 4(h) provides that Congress should amend the "race to the courthouse" statute appropriately. &lt;sup>18 Admin.
 Conf. of the U.S., Recommendation 80-5, Eliminating or Simplifying the "Race to the Courthouse" in Appeals from Agency Action, 45 Fed.
 Reg.
 84954 (Dec.
 24, 1980).
 U.S.C. § 2112(a)(1).

-&lt;sup>18 SIEGEL, supra note 5, at 38-41.
+&lt;sup>20 SIEGEL, supra note 6, at 38-41.